 Hershisher had career 2014 strikeouts in the majors.
 Based on similarity scores, the most similar player to Hershiser is his teammate Bob Welch.
 They were on opposing teams in the 1988 World Series, but did not pitch against each other.
 Welch, in his first year of eligibility for the Hall of Fame, received less than 1% of the vote.

 Orel Hershiser had the highest single season batting average for a pitcher in the DH era (post 1973).
 In 1993, he was 26 for 73 for a .356 batting average (50 PA minimum).

-He has recently (2006) found an interest in poker, and has played in a few big-time tournaments.
-Hershiser reached the quarter finals of the 2008 National Heads-Up Championships and won $75 000 in prize money.
-He is also known to show up on PokerStars.net using the screen name ‘O. Hershiser’.
+He found an interest in poker in 2006, and played in a few big-time tournaments.
+Hershiser reached the quarter finals of the 2008 National Heads-Up Championships and won $75,000 in prize money.
+He is also known to show up on PokerStars.net using the screen name "O. Hershiser".

-- The second pitcher to pronounce "I'm going to Disney World", as part of a commercial pitch, very shortly after winning the World Series.
+He was the second pitcher to announce "I'm going to Disney World", as part of a commercial pitch, very shortly after winning the World Series.

 Notable Achievements

 - 1988 NLCS MVP